Viicos/telegram-bot-framework/README.rst

 .. code-block:: toml

-    [commands]  # Section to configure your defined commands
+    [handlers]  # Section to configure your defined handlers

-    [commands.ping]  # The name of the command should correspond to the one provided in the register decorator active = true  # Whether the command should be added to the bot or not [commands.ping.env]  # Command related configuration
+    [handlers.ping]  # The name of the handler should correspond to the one provided in the register decorator active = true  # Whether the command should be added to the bot or not [handlers.ping.env]  # Command related configuration
     wait_time = 2

 Run the application